• gitlab.com

 Smart notifications PRO

-Rule-based alerts: only the branches and projects you care about, "back to green" pings, and quiet hours.
+Rule-based alerts: match branches by pattern, keep only the projects you care about, get a "back to green" ping, and stay quiet during quiet hours.

-Expand a pipeline into its stages and jobs, and tail the failing job's log to understand what broke.
+Expand a pipeline into its stages and jobs, search the failing job's log and jump straight to the error, then grab the build's artifacts without opening a browser.

 Focus on what's yours PRO